 Our eyes are armed, but we are strangers to the stars

-An excerpt of a video composition of scenes and sounds in a montage reflecting poetic and musical forms.
-The camera, a toy, records only in black and white and fairly crudely at that.
-Its plastic lens softens and distorts pictorial detail, creating room for the mind’s eye to roam and query, or not, the nature of image, meaning and attachment.
+A composition of scenes and sounds in a montage reflecting poetic and musical forms.
+The camera, a toy, records only in black with a crude plastic lens which softens and distorts pictorial detail, creating ample room for the mind’s eye to roam and query, or not, the nature of image, meaning and attachment.

 LINE OF APSIDES